Prices include next-day delivery and prescription

 It can also treat Zollinger-Ellison syndrome, frequent heartburn and stomach and intestinal ulcers.

 This medication generally comes in the form of delayed-release capsules or tablets.
 However, dissolvable powders and granules are also available.
-10mg and 20mg dosages can be purchased online without the need for a GP’s prescription.
+10mg, 20mg and 40mg doses can be purchased online here at HealthExpress without the need for a GP’s prescription.

 Acid reflux causes stomach acid to flow back up the oesophagus, resulting in heartburn and, in more severe cases, tissue damage.